 BASELINE ENVIRONMENTAL CHARACTERISTICS OF THE PROJECT AREA

+The project area covered with this ESMF includes the whole FBiH since the majority of the sub-project areas are not known.
+To date, only four sub-project areas are defined: Živinice, Bihać, Sanski Most, Žepče; whereas 15 more sub-project areas are yet to be defined.

 3.1.
 Geographic, Topographic and Geological Characteristics

 The territory of FBiH is mainly a mountainous with lowland areas along the banks of major rivers.
 From north to south, the lowland area gradually turns into wide foothills that rise from 200 to 600 meters above sea level, and gradually turns into a mountainous area.
 The remaining part of the area is occupied by the Dinaric Mountains with the direction of extension from northwest to southeast.
 The central part is dominated by elevations of non-carbonate rocks, with relatively wide river valleys and ravines situated in between - Sarajevsko-Zenička and Tuzlanska valleys.
 The southwestern area is built of Jurassic and limestone rocks.
 In the karst region of the Dinarides, at different altitudes, lie karst fields.
 The hilly eastern area is mostly built of impermeable rocks.
 The southern part of the area, which gradually descends towards the Adriatic Sea, is mostly built of Cretaceous and Jurassic limestone.
 The upper part consists of the Dinaric Mountain range, with karst fields in between, and the lower part is dominated by plateaus, also with karst fields (Ljubuško and Mostarsko).
 In general, the area of FBiH belongs to the middle mountain relief.